Coco Jones Talks PTSD After Disney Failures, Success of Belair, Her Music Career, & More! [Photos & Video] - NewsBreak

 Coco and Leah discussed her Disney days and how she still deals with the PTSD from the sudden stop her career after Disney channel and how the space she’s in also creates that fear at times.
 The ‘ICU’ singer dishes on her hit song and the creative process for her song.
 Lemonade stand grab your glasses because Coco spilled it all at the Lemonade stand!

 Get Breaking News & Exclusive Content in Your Inbox: Thank you for subscribing!
-Please be sure to open and click your first newsletter so we can confirm your subscription.
 Email

 READ MORE :